moneybutton/docs/docs/react-money-button.md

 | `currency` | `string`                                   |
 | `satoshis` | `number`                                   |

 `to` is optional.
-It can be a bch address, a user id or a script. if `to` is present then `type`, `address`, `userId` and `currency` should not be present.
+It can be a BSV address, a user id or a script. if `to` is present then `type`, `address`, `userId` and `currency` should not be present.